dfinity/internet-identity/HACKING.md

 ### Building the backend

 The Internet Identity backend is a Wasm canister implemented in Rust and built from the `internet_identity` cargo package (`src/internet_identity`).
-Some canister functionality lives in separate libraries that can also be built to native code to simplify testing, e.g., `src/cubehash`.

 Run the following command in the root of the repository to execute the test suites of all the libraries: